rpimenta1/hotel_smart_prediction/README.md

 # Hotel Booking Cancellation Prediction

-## 🏨 Why Do Hotel Bookings Get Canceled — and How Can We Predict It?
+## 🏨 Why Do Hotel Bookings Get Canceled and How Can We Predict It?

 In recent years, **online hotel booking platforms** have completely transformed how people reserve their stays.
-With just a few clicks, travelers can book, reschedule, or cancel a reservation — all in real time.
+With just a few clicks, travelers can book, reschedule, or cancel a reservation.
 But this convenience comes with a cost.

 Today, a **large number of bookings end up being canceled**, either intentionally by customers or through no-shows.
 The reasons?
-They vary — from last-minute changes of plans to simple schedule conflicts.
+They vary from last-minute changes of plans to simple schedule conflicts.
 And with the widespread availability of **free or low-cost cancellation policies**, guests are empowered to make flexible decisions.
-Great for them — but potentially risky for hotel operations.
+Great for them but potentially risky for hotel operations.

 While guests enjoy the freedom to change their minds, **hotels face the consequences**: empty rooms and increase of costs.
 Each canceled booking can cost a hotel **an average of R$3,500**, and with **50,000 reservations expected next year**, that risk adds up fast.